Training and Development Managers

 Training and development managers oversee training programs, staff, and budgets.
-They are responsible for organizing training programs, including creating or selecting course content and materials.
-Training often takes place in classrooms or training facilities.
-Increasingly, training is in the form of a video, self-guided instructional manual, or online application and delivered through a computer, tablet, or other hand-held electronic device.
+They are responsible for creating or selecting course content and materials for training programs.
+Training may be in the form of a video, self-guided instructional manual, or online application and delivered in-person or through a computer, tablet, or other hand-held electronic device.
 Training may also be collaborative, with employees informally connecting with experts, mentors, and colleagues, often through social media or other online mediums.
 Managers must ensure that training methods, content, software, systems, and equipment are appropriate and meaningful.

-To enhance employees’ skills and an organization’s overall quality of work, training and development managers often confer with managers of each department to identify its training needs.
+Training and development managers often confer with managers of other departments to identify training needs.
 They may work with top executives and financial officers to identify and match training priorities with overall business goals.
 They also prepare training budgets and ensure that expenses stay within budget.

-Training and development managers held about 32,900 jobs in 2014.
-The industries that employed the most training and development managers were as follows:
+Training and development managers hold about 38,100 jobs.
+The largest employers of training and development managers are as follows:

 Training and development managers typically work in offices.
 Some travel between a main office and regional offices or training facilities.
 They spend much of their time working with people and overseeing training activities.

 Most training and development managers work full time during regular business hours.
-However, training and development managers do work overtime more than the average worker; about half worked more than 40 hours per week in 2014.
+Some work more than 40 hours per week.